 - reviewing sales performance

-Promotional prospects are excellent - progression can be into senior sales roles or into related employment areas such as marketing or management.
+Promotional prospects can be excellent; progression can be into senior sales roles or into related employment areas such as marketing or management.

-Staff with specialist knowledge are employed by pharmaceutical/healthcare organisations and the publishing industry.
+Staff with specialist knowledge are employed in industries such as pharmaceutical, healthcare and publishing.

 - IT skills